By Terry Trucco

 Food and drink: Kingside Restaurant, another splendid Roman & Williams visual concoction, features an ultra-contemporary, locally-sourced-when-possible menu and is run by Scott Gerber, whose hotel nightlife properties include Whiskey Blue at the W. The black-and-white setting is gorgeous with great details – rough-hewn vertical tiles, chessboard tile floor, a handsome cooking area in the rear and buttery leather banquettes the color of caramels.
 The bar in the front, with stools facing the street, is equally appealing and serves barrel-aged cocktails.
 My hamburger – the Kingside Burger – was enriched with white cheddar, a thin slice of soppressata and a tangy relish and came with a big wooden bowl of salt-and-pepper fries .
 Delicious.
 And the coffee was strong and flavorful.

-The aptly named Roof bar wows with views of Central Park and midtown buildings.
+Aptly named, The Roof bar wows with views of Central Park and midtown buildings.
 Open year round, it includes a dark, moody indoor seating as well as a deck and is quite a scene.
+Look for special events open to all, like the annual Oscar Viewing Party with themed drinks and free popcorn.

 Amenities: A well-equipped fitness room with Technogym cardio, strength and Kinesis equipment as well as yoga and Pilates equipment (there’s a pool but it’s closed at the moment and it’s not clear when it will re-open); Free WiFi; pets under 25 lbs. allowed ($100 daily charge unless you’re in a suite); nightly turndown service; comp daily newspapers (stacks of the New York Times, Wall Street Journal and USA Today are in the sitting area); comp bottled water upon arrival; bath products by Neil George.